Toloka/docs/en/guide/concepts/restore-task-overlap.md

 To add multiple conditions, click ![](../_images/add.svg).||
 ||**then** | Action performed under the **If** condition:

-- **extend overlap by** — Resend the [task set](../../glossary.md#task-suite) for completion to other Tolokers.
+- **extend overlap by** — Resend the [task suite](../../glossary.md#task-suite) for completion to other Tolokers.

     If you want an assignment to be automatically reassigned even if your pool is already completed and closed, turn on the option **Open pool if closed**.

-- **reduce overlap by** — Decrease the number of times a task set can be completed by Tolokers.
+- **reduce overlap by** — Decrease the number of times a task can be completed by Tolokers.
 For example, use this action to cancel the recompletion of accepted assignments.||
 |#

 ## Examples {#examples}

 Task: classify photos for a dataset across different categories.
-If a Toloker is banned by a quality control rule (for example, [fast resposes](quick-answers.md)) or no longer matches the skill, their task suite response aren't counted and their tasks are sent for re-completion to another Toloker.
+If a Toloker is banned by a quality control rule (for example, [fast resposes](quick-answers.md)) or no longer matches the skill, their responses aren't counted and their tasks are sent for re-completion to another Toloker.

 {% list tabs %}